microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 ![Health Architecture](./images/HealthArchitecture.png)

 ## Learning Objectives
 In this FHIR Powered Healthcare hack, you will implement Microsoft Health reference architectures to extract, transform and load patient data into a FHIR Compliant store.
 You will deploy an event-driven serverless architecture to ingest HL7v2 messages and publish FHIR CRUD events to an Event Hub.
-Topic subscribers to these events can then trigger downstream post-processing workflows whenever a new FHIR CRUD event is published.
+Topic subscribers to these events can then trigger downstream post-processing workflows whenever new medical event is published.
 You will then write JavaScript code to connect and read FHIR data to explore FHIR patient data.

-To get you started, you will be guided through a sequence of challenges to implement Health Architectures for FHIR Server use cases using the following Azure managed services (PaaS):
+To get you started, you will be guided through a sequence of challenges to implement Microsoft Health Architectures for FHIR Server use cases using the following Azure managed services (PaaS):
 1. **[Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/overview)** as a centralized FHIR Compliant data management solution to persist FHIR bundles.
 2. **[FHIR Bulk Load](https://github.com/microsoft/fhir-server-samples)** for bulk ingestions performed by a function app that is triggered whenever new or modified BLOB arrives in the fhirimport BLOB container.
 3. **[FHIR Converter](https://github.com/microsoft/FHIR-Converter)** is a logic app based workflow to ingest and convert C-CDA and HL7v2 message into FHIR bundle.